All content on this website has been backed up on multiple platforms. All accusations are allegations pending judicial investigation.

 A Mountain Disappeared

-Fengdu, Chongqing, China · 29°59'27"N, 107°57'49"E · 2006–2026
+Taiyun Village, Fengdu County, Chongqing, China · Qin Dawu & Lvdaoyuan Investigation · 29°59'27"N, 107°57'49"E · 2006–2026

 Taiyun Village, Gaojia Town, Fengdu, Chongqing.
 There used to be mountains here — thick forests, clear streams, hundreds of families farming for generations.
 Now, open any satellite map and search these coordinates — the mountains are gone.
 Not one mountain.
 Several mountains, hollowed out entirely.
 Not by earthquake.
 Not by landslide.
 Not by nature.
 A man named Qin Dawu conspired with a village official to forge dead villagers' signatures on contracts, blasted the mountains apart layer by layer with explosives, and draped green camouflage nets over the craters to fool satellites and inspectors.
 20 years.
 Zero accountability.
 Who gave him that kind of power?